jaredpalmer/after.js/README.md

 # After.js

-If Next.js and React Router had a baby...it'd be this.
+If Next.js and React Router 4 had a baby...

 > This is a work in progress.
 Checkout [issues](https://github.com/jaredpalmer/after.js/issues) to see what's coming.